pillmuncher/yogic.cs/README.md

 ## **Key Features:**

-Yogic is a toolset designed to simplify logic programming tasks.
+Yogic is a toolset designed to enable logic programming in C#.
 It provides an efficient way to express, query, and solve logical problems.

 1. **Combinator Functions for Logic Statements**:

-   Begin by thinking of your logical statements as combinations of facts and rules.
+   Logical statements are usually expressed as combinations of facts and rules.
 These statements can be represented using combinator functions provided by the library.
-Each function encapsulates a specific logical operation.
+Each function encapsulates a specific logical operation, such as logical negation, conjunction, disjunction, and so on.

 2. **Resolution - Finding Solutions**:

    Define your logical goals using these combinator functions.
 A goal represents a statement or query you want to resolve.
-To find solutions to your goals, call the `Resolve` method on them.
-This method starts the resolution process.
+To find solutions to your goals, call the `Resolve` function on them to start the resolution process.

 3. **Unification and Substitution of Variables**:

    Unification is a fundamental operation in logic programming.
-It's a way to match and bind objects together.
+It's a way to bind objects to logical variables and match object to one another.
 During the resolution process, the library handles unification for you.
 As goals are pursued and objects are matched, a substitution environment is constructed.
-This environment maps logical variables to their bindings or values.
+   This environment map of logical variables to objects can be queried after a solution is found.

 4. **Backtracking for Multiple Paths**:

-   Logic programming often involves exploring different possibilities.
-If a particular path or goal doesn't succeed, the library automatically backtracks to explore other alternatives.
-You don't need to manage this backtracking manually; it's handled seamlessly.
+   Logic programming often involves exploring different paths that might not all lead to a solution.
+If a particular path or goal doesn't succeed, the library automatically backtracks to explore other alternatives or to find all solutions to a query.
+You don't need to specify or manage this backtracking manually since it's handled automatically.

 5. **Optimizing with the 'Cut' Combinator**: